Beautiful feet for spring: care tips

 Schöne Füße für den Frühling: Tipps zur Pflege

-Get your sandals out, it's spring!
+Get out your sandals, it's spring!

 3 steps to perfectly cared for feet